NaiSaratxaga/NaiSaratxaga/README.md

 ## <p align="left">About me </p>
 - Since always, creativity and technology have been the driving forces of my professional journey.
 I studied Digital Design and Creations at UOC, where I discovered the power of merging art and functionality in the digital world.
   My curiosity for web development led me to specialize as a Web Developer at Adalab, a school focused on empowering women in technology.
-  There, I learned to build accessible, dynamic, and user-centered digital experiences
+  There, I learned to build accessible, dynamic, and user-centered digital experiences.
 - :envelope:  How to reach me: nsaratxaga@gmail.com

 ## <p align="left">Follow me</p>